joric/mitosis/README.md

 ### Gazell + Bluetooth

 No one implemented this for the Mitosis so far.
-There's an example and Gazell running concurrently but it seems a bit dated: https://github.com/NordicPlayground/nrf51-ble-gzll-device-uart
+There's an example of Bluetooth and Gazell running concurrently but it seems a bit dated: https://github.com/NordicPlayground/nrf51-ble-gzll-device-uart

 ### Arduino nRF5